1988 UCI Track Cycling World Championships

 The 1988 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Ghent, Belgium from 21 to 25 August 1988.
 Eight events were contested, 7 for men (5 for professionals, 2 for amateurs) and 1 for women with a demonstration non-Championship points race for women.

+In the same period, the 1988 UCI Road World Championships were organized in Ronse.